DanieleZambetti97/ProjectMoana/README.md

 - the keywords (FLOAT, MATERIAL, DIFFUSE, ...) need to be in capslock;
 - spaces, returns, and # are ignored;
-- to generate any shape (planes or spheres) you must before create a MATERIAL that has two components: one diffusive (that can be DIFFUSE or SPECULAR) and one emissive.
-Both the diffusive and emissive part  must contain a PIGMENT (UNIFORM, having a uniform diffusion, CHECKERED, generating a checkered pigment with two colors, or TEXTURE, reproducing an image);
+- to generate any shape (planes or spheres) you must before create a MATERIAL that has two components: one diffusive and one emissive.
+Both the diffusive and emissive part must contain a PIGMENT (UNIFORM, having a uniform diffusion, CHECKERED, generating a checkered pigment with two colors, or IMAGE, reproducing an image);
 - once the MATERIAL is ready you can create the actual shape, in this case a PLANE;
 - you can apply any transformation to any shape just by adding a transformation to the shape constructor (as in `TRANSLATION([0, 0, 100])* ROTATION_Y(clock)`).
-A TRANSLATION is defined by a 3D vector and a ROTATION_* is defined by an angle in degrees.
 - lastly, you must generate a CAMERA, representing the observer.
 It can be PERSPECTIVE or ORTHOGONAL (depending on the view you want) and, once again, any transformation can be applied to it.

 Now type `julia render.jl --scene my_first_scene.txt`and you will create this image: